 You can buy a good reverse osmosis water system for under $200.
 They are not hard to install and maintain if you have a basic understanding of plumbing.

 If you are not inclined to install a water filtration system yourself, you can hire a plumber.
 It should take an hour or so for a professional plumber to install.

 Water treatment companies will install and maintain reverse osmosis filtration in your house for a fee.
 You can also purchase distilled or reverse osmosis water in most supermarkets.

------ Do not use chemicals to clean anything that the water and nutrients will come into contact with, like the inside of nutrient reservoir for a hydroponic garden.
-Use hot water to clean these.
+----- Do not use chemicals that can be harmful to plants to clean anything that the water and nutrients will come into contact with, like the inside of nutrient reservoir for a hydroponic garden.
+Use hot water or something plant friendly to clean these.

 ----- You can use hydroponics to grow outdoors but temperatures must remain within the tolerance of the plant.
 That means in most parts of the world, you would only be able to grow for several months of the year.
 Evaporation of nutrient solution can be a problem.

 Very good choice for simple and accurate instructions about growing hydroponic marijuana.
 Does not cover advanced techniques, but if you have no experience, this is the first book to look at.

 The Cannabis Encyclopedia

 Easy to read with comprehensive focus on growing and consuming for medical and recreational purposes.
 This will be of interest to growers, patients, caregivers, consumers, or anyone interested in consuming, growing, or producing cannabis products.

 Over 2,000 color images on 596 pages.
 Loaded with recent information covering all aspects of marijuana.
 The grow section explains hydroponics and soil growing, growing indoors, outdoors, and in greenhouses.